Fall in love with the charming Finnish archipelago

 Maritime Vaasa is one of the oldest cities in Finland.
 In the vicinity of Vaasa, you will find a unique piece of marine Finland, the Kvarken Archipelago, which is Finland's only Natural Heritage Site on the international UNESCO World Heritage List.
 The Kvarken islets and islands rise rapidly from the sea with the annual speed of eight millimeters, making the Kvarken Archipelago the youngest landscape in the world.

 In the Kvarken Archipelago you will find interesting sights from fascinating lighthouses to idyllic small archipelago villages and great spots for bird watching.
 In addition to driving and boating, you can explore the archipelago area by cycling or hiking.
-In the summer, admire the splendor of the rocks by canoeing.
+In the summer, admire the splendour of the rocks by canoeing.

 In the village of Replot, you can enjoy seafood at Restaurant Arken and from the Replot bridge, the longest bridge in Finland, you can admire the stunning seascapes, the port of Replot and the cute red boathouses.
-At Kvarken Brewery you can enjoy local beers with the local extremely fresh water as the secret ingredient.
+At Kvarken Brewery you can enjoy local beers with the local incredebly fresh water as the secret ingredient.

 Fall in love with Norrskär's black-and-white lighthouse made from granite and brick and sense the power of the sea on a rocky and almost treeless island.
-For culture enthusiasts, Kvarken archipelago offers cultural thrills in the many of archipelago's museums, where you can explore the local lifestyle.
+For culture enthusiasts, Kvarken archipelago offers cultural thrills in the many of the archipelago's museums, where you can explore the local lifestyle.

 Suomenlinna – a marine world heritage site